Maricode-40/mayerfeld-task2/README.md

-## Project Overview: Professional Staffing Agency Website
+## Project Overview: Professional Event Agency Website
-This project is a fully responsive website designed for a professional staffing agency, built entirely with vanilla HTML and CSS—no frameworks, libraries, or JavaScript involved.
+This project is a fully responsive website designed for a Professional Event and Staffing Agency, built entirely with vanilla HTML and CSS—no frameworks, libraries, or JavaScript involved.

 # Key Features
 Multi-page layout (3–5 pages) including Home, About Us, Services, Contact, and Careers